jchowk/LBCgo/README.md

 ```
 ipython> fltr_dirs=glob('PG1338+101/I-BESSEL/')
 ipython> go_register(fltr_dirs, do_sextractor=True,
-            do_scamp=True, do_swarp=True)
+            do_scamp=True, do_SWarp=True)
 ```

 ## Some things that might go wrong:

 Testing has revealed some occasional issues with the astrometric solution for the individual chips.
 This can be difficult to diagnose.
-The registration step using `SWARP` can warn you of some obvious cases, and these can subsequently be removed before rerunning the `SWARP` step by doing, e.g.:
+The registration step using `SWarp` can warn you of some obvious cases, and these can subsequently be removed before rerunning the `SWarp` step by doing, e.g.:
 ```
 ipython> go_register(fltr_dirs, do_sextractor=False,
-            do_scamp=False, do_swarp=True)
+            do_scamp=False, do_SWarp=True)
 ```

 There are several issues related to missing or inappropriate files that the current code does not deal with gracefully.
 The most common is missing flat fields or missing configuration files (found in `LBCgo/LBCgo/conf/`).